tolkien/SimpleVisor/README.md

 Not counting the exhaustive comments which explain every single line of code, and specific Windows-related or Intel-related idiosyncrasies, SimpleVisor clocks in at about 500 lines of C code, and 10 lines of x64 assembly code, all while containing the ability to run on every recent version of 64-bit Windows, and supporting dynamic load/unload at runtime.

+Additionally, SimpleVisor utilizes a lightweight OS-library for Windows-specific functionality, separating out the hypervisor pieces from the Windows-specific pieces.
+Leveraging this portable design, a UEFI version of SimpleVisor is also now available.
+Note however, that it does not have robust support for MP environments due to issues with UEFI, and that loading an operating system will eventually result in a crash as the OS will hit unimplemented code paths due to its re-configuration of processor resources.
+Virtualizing the entire boot of the operating system from UEFI is beyond the scope of the project.

-SimpleVisor can be built with any recent copy of Visual Studio 2015, and while older compilers have not been tested and are not supported, it's likely that they can build the project as well.
+SimpleVisor can be built with Visual Studio 2015 Update 3, and while older/newer compilers have not been tested and are not supported, it's likely that they can build the project as well.
 It's important, however, to keep the various compiler and linker settings as you see them, however.

 SimpleVisor has currently been tested on the following platforms successfully: